 4. Indeed, the platform is even more popular among the younger demographics.
 81% of people in the age bracket of 15 to 25 in the US use YouTube.
 The audience it reaches in the US is more than any TV network.

 5. In India, YouTube makes for 93.5% of all digital video viewers.
 It’s expected to touch 308.7 million this year.
 The viewership of Netflix pales in comparison (expected to touch 10.2 million in 2020).

 YouTube has launched local versions in more than 100 countries and users can navigate it in over 80 different languages.

 7. On channels with more than 250k subscribers, only 33% of popular YouTube videos are in the English language.
 In India, 95% of viewership comes from videos in native Indian languages.

 If you’re a global brand, then the message is clear: niche down and go vernacular to earn the trust of your audience.
-Google India, with its heartfelt stories (like the one below) in Hindi, shows you the way.
+Google India, with its heartfelt stories (like this one) in Hindi, shows you the way.

 YouTube Competition And Usage